 Examples: He is a music major.
 She has a B.A. in biology.

-- Alumni with SMC bachelor’s degrees are listed with the last two years of their graduation, with a backward apostrophe.
+- Alumni with SMC bachelor’s degrees are listed with the year of their graduation, with a backward apostrophe.

 Example: Mary Martin ’06

 - If alum also has a master’s from SMC, add it after undergrad degree.

 Example: Brother Ronald Gallagher '69 or, more formally, Brother Ronald Gallagher, FSC '69.